Average student loan debt for doctors in 2023

 • Additional costs associated with textbooks, equipment, and living expenses: Besides tuition fees, medical students face other expenses such as textbooks, specialized equipment, and the high cost of living during their education.

-• The lengthy duration of medical education leads to increased borrowing: Medical education typically spans several years, ranging from four to seven years, depending on the speciality.
+• The lengthy duration of medical education leads to increased borrowing: Medical education typically spans several years, ranging from four to seven years, depending on the specialty.
 The extended duration increases the amount borrowed and accumulates interest over time.

 These factors create a challenging financial landscape for medical students and graduates.
 While pursuing their dreams in medicine, they must navigate steep educational costs alongside limited earning potential during their studies.
 This can have a significant impact on physician salaries and student debt.